ml4molecules/ml4molecules.github.io/index.md

 ## Call for Papers

+More infos soon...

 ### Submission Instructions
+Submissions should be no longer than 4 pages in [NeurIPS style](https://neurips.cc/Conferences/2020/PaperInformation/StyleFiles)
+].
+References do not count towards the page limit.
+Appendices are discouraged and reviewers will not be required to read beyond the 4 page limit.
+Papers have to be submitted as anonymised PDF.
+We will provide a link to an electronic submission system in due course.

 ## Important Dates
 - Submission Deadline: 5.
 October 2020 25:59 AOE
 - Author notification: 23.
 October 2020